 I-69 was originally planned to run from just east of Indianapolis (meeting with Interstate 70) to the toll road near the Indiana-Ohio Border.
 Indiana and Michigan agreed to a shifting of the northernmost portion of I-69 to its present position (removing a planned I-67 from between Kalamazoo and Elkhart for the mileage); then the southern portion of I-69 was shifted to meet SR 37 and to more directly connect into downtown Indianapolis.
 It was supposed to meet I-70 downtown.
 I-69 never made it downtown, however.
 The main, original section ends at I-465 in the Castleton area of Indianapolis (northeast).
 This section was completed around 1970 The I-165 designation was floated as a connector between I-69 and I-65/70 (to save money on moving/making signs), but that died out as well.

-I-69 will follow the route of the freeway now numbered as I-164 around Evansville.
-When the route number of that highway will be changed is unknown.
 The proposed I-69 is to cross the Ohio River into Kentucky on a new bridge and routing east of US 41.
 The total cost of the new bridge project is expected to exceed $1B with costs shared between the two states.
 South of there it is to meet existing Kentucky parkways which will take it south and west.

 The full, planned route of I-69 is from the current northern/eastern terminus in Port Huron, Michigan southwest to the Rio Grande River in Texas.